loda-lang/loda-programs/programs/oeis/list5.md

 * [A273960](http://oeis.org/A273960) ([program](273/A273960.asm)): a(n) = (-1)^n*prime(n).
 * [A273982](http://oeis.org/A273982) ([program](273/A273982.asm)): Number of little cubes visible around an n X n X n cube with a face on a table.
 * [A274004](http://oeis.org/A274004) ([program](274/A274004.asm)): First differences of A002960.
+* [A274008](http://oeis.org/A274008) ([program](274/A274008.asm)): Number of length-n ternary sequences where the sum of each block differs by at most 1 from every other block of the same length.
 * [A274009](http://oeis.org/A274009) ([program](274/A274009.asm)): 1's distance from a number in its binary expansion.
 * [A274010](http://oeis.org/A274010) ([program](274/A274010.asm)): Boris Stechkin function: a(n) is the number of m with 2 <= m <= n and floor(n(m-1)/m) divisible by m-1.
 * [A274039](http://oeis.org/A274039) ([program](274/A274039.asm)): Expansion of (x^4 + x^10) / (1 - 2*x + x^2).